fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d05/README.md

 yours, and all of the flight attendants are busy with the flood of people that suddenly made it through passport control.

-You write a quick program to use your phone's camera to scan all of the nearby boarding passes (your puzzle input);
+You write a quick program to use your phone's camera to scan all of the nearby boarding passes (your puzzle data);
 perhaps you can find your seat through process of elimination.

 Instead of zones or groups, this airline uses binary space partitioning to seat people.
 A seat might be specified like